 A mandatory stop of Taormina is a short cable-car or bus ride down from then hilltop to its beaches — is Isola Bella, the “pearl of the Ionian”.
 This tiny island is a treasured spot of all who live in Taormina.

 A narrow stretch of sand connecting the land with the small patch of paradise of Isola Bella.
 If you can, spend the day at the beach of Isola Bella at one of the many lidos offering beach beds, cocktails and food.
 Walk the narrow strand to the little island and visit the nature reserve.
 Or take a boat tour around the coves and grottos.

 Last, but not least if you want a fantastic sunset view from high above, there is one place to visit you must visit while in Taormina.
-Just above Taormina, Castelmola is suspended on the hilltops.
+Just above Taormina, Castelmola, a town we love also when we organize very special and exclusive events for our guests, is suspended on the hilltops.

 As you arrive you will find yourself in Sant’Antonio panoramic square with a breath-taking view on the Sicilian Ionian coast with its bays and on Taormina and its castle.
 Make your way to Chiesa di San Nicolo di Bari and find yourself at the cutest little square with bars and restaurants and a lovely view.